 “We’re excited to offer solar PV installers a simple, flexible solution for solar-plus-storage,” said Pika Energy Chief Technology Officer Joshua Kaufman.
 “With its embedded intelligence and power control, REbus presents the Energy Island with many inherent advantages over other solar-plus-storage configurations.”

 Pika Energy works with a network of installer partners to offer its solutions to residential and commercial end-users.
 College Essay Writing articles Suggestions research essay outline.The Pika Energy Island will immediately provide Pika Energy’s partners with an optimal inverter solution for all solar-plus-storage applications, including backup power, energy arbitrage, self-consumption and more.

 About Pika Energy

 Pika Energy, Inc. is a U.S.-based manufacturer of direct current (DC) power electronics.
-Headquartered in Westbrook, Maine, Pika Energy’s products include bidirectional, islanding inverters, battery charge controllers, DC solar optimizers, power converters, and certified small wind turbines.
+Headquartered in Westbrook, Maine, Pika Energy’s products include bidirectional, islanding inverters, battery charge controllers, DC solar optimizers, and power converters.
 All Pika Energy products are powered by the REbus™ DC nanogrid.
-Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar and wind sources.
+Pika Energy’s products provide grid-optional clean power that enables buildings to collect, store and self-consume energy from solar.
 Learn more at http://www.pika-energy.com.

 Director of Marketing & Sales Development